-Just something simple like a crispy pan fried pork chop.
+Every now and then I get a craving for some home cooked easy comfort food.
+Nothing infused with a cilantro-harissa chutney.
+Nothing from a celebrity chef.
+Nothing requiring a terrine mold.
+Just something simple like these crispy breaded pork chops.
 The kind that still has a little bit of oil on the outside and doesn’t need any sauce…

 - 4 Boneless Pork Chops

-Next, heat up a skillet and melt your butter until the foam subsides.
+Heat a cast iron pan to medium low and melt your butter until the foam subsides.
 Toss in your breadcrumbs and toast them until they start to brown.

 Start by dredging each chop in the flour.
 Coat them lightly and shake off any excess flour.